MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/Focus.md

 mobile:
   swipe: |
-    Initial focus moves to a logical place on screen, then to all meaningful images, text and controls
+    Initial focus moves to a logical place on the screen, then to all meaningful images, text and controls
   Doubletap: |
     Activates controls

 screenreader:
   initial focus: |
-    Starts in a logical place (ex: back button, close button, top of screen)
+    Starts in a logical place (e.g. back button, close button, top of screen)
   navigate: |
     Focus moves left to right, top to bottom in a logical order visible focus indicator: |